kowalej/AnemIO/src/raspi-base/web-server/README.md

 ## Environment Setup

+### Docker
+You can develop by using the docker-compose file which will setup the appropriate requirements for you.

+### Native
 The application requires Python, Redis, and Memcached.
 Python and the required packages should be installed using a Python virtualenv or conda environment.
 For Windows - conda is useful, especially to get Memcached to install correctly (`conda install python-memcached` should just work).
 To run Redis easily for testing, Docker is recommended.
 You can simpy do `docker run --name anemio-redis -d redis -p "6379:6379"`.

+## Run Jupyter Notebook

+`python manage.py shell_plus --notebook` - select Django Shell-Plus as Kernel

 ## For Production on Pi